Synternet/pubsub-go/README.md

 # Getting Started

-Before you start using the Golang SDK, make sure you have the necessary credentials and access tokens from the SyntropyNet platform.
+Before you start using the Golang SDK, make sure you have the necessary credentials and access tokens from the Syntropy Developer Portalplatform.
 These credentials will allow you to connect to the Data Availability Layer and subscribe to the desired data streams.

 ## Usage